ArshRomana1/SoulSocks2/SoulSocks/Readme.txt

 and Rating from(1 to 5)
 Checked the Validation and updated the database by running Command. everything seems to be wrorking fine so far.

+(2040)
+Added two links to the navigation For Product list and About the comapny page.
+And applying Css to both the pages to make them look pretty